3wweiweiwu/bluestone/doc/tutorial/dev/logEvent.md

 # LogEvent Function
+## Usage
+Take the inforamtion from browser and convert that, depends on the operation, it will either save the current operation to the backend object or start Bluestone Agent

 ## Common Logic
     * Parse potential locator match from string to json
     * Parse Auto-healing infroamtion from string to json